Autobiography or Memoir?

 But there’s a big difference between a memoir and an autobiography.
 And the difference helps determine the content, tone, and style of your book.

-Getting the facts straight is certainly important, but a memoir is a tale told from memory.
-The point is to invite the reader inside your mind.
+Getting the facts straight in a memoir is certainly important, but a memoir is a tale told from memory.
+The point is to invite the reader inside your mind, not to document every moment and event of your life.

 Creating your autobiography